siteorigin/docs/page-builder/placeholder-widgets.md

 #### Missing Widget Object

-You could also simplify the whole process and just create an placeholder widget object.
+You could also simplify the whole process and just create a placeholder widget object.
 This widget should be of a class that extends the `WP_Widget` class.

 This is how that filter is called.